<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3882185&amp;fmt=gif">

 At Ashcroft, we've seen practically every scenario that can cause a diaphragm seal to fail, leading to inaccurate readings and costly downtime.
 In this article, we will review how a diaphragm seal works, explore the three conditions that account for the majority of diaphragm seal failure — corrosion, high temperature, and fluid fill leakage and offer some corrective measures to fix these issues.

-When you are done, you will have a better understanding of why diaphragm seals can fail and be able to identify and prevent potential issues in your own process.
-You will also find links to additional resources that will help address other diaphragm-related questions you may have.
+When you are done, you will have a better understanding of why diaphragm seals can fail and be able to identify and prevent potential issues in your own process.You will also find links to additional resources that will help address other diaphragm-related questions you may have.

-How a diaphragm protects your pressure instruments.
+How a diaphragm seal works

 The diaphragm seal's job is to isolate the pressure-sensing element of a pressure measurement instrument from the process fluid and simultaneously communicate process pressure changes through its diaphragm.
+Here's how it works:

-The diaphragm seal assembly and measurement instrument are filled with a fluid that transfers pressure.
-The diaphragm flexes when there is a pressure change at the process connection, which causes the transfer fluid to move.
-That movement is how the pressure change is communicated to the instrument's pressure-sensing element.
+• The diaphragm flexes when there is a pressure change at the process connection, which causes the transfer fluid to move.

 Figure 1.
-Components of a diaphragm seal.
+Components of a diaphragm seal

 diapragm seal componesnts-2

-Problem 1: Corrosion (Material Compatibility).
+Problem 1: Corrosion (Material Compatibility)

 Corrosion of your diaphragm seal typically occurs due to incorrect material selection.
 The wetted materials of the seal must be compatible with the process media.
 For example, if the process involves pumping sulfuric acid, the diaphragm seal wetted materials you select (i.e. Hastelloy® B, Tantalum, PTFE or Kalrez®) need to withstand the corrosive liquid.